dmlat/InfoCoffee/ReadMe/README.txt

 4.  **Start Database**: Run `docker-compose up -d` to start the PostgreSQL container.
 5.  **Run Application**: Run `npm run dev`.
 This will start the backend (port 3001) and frontend (port 3000) servers with `nodemon` and `react-scripts`.
 6.  **Access Application**: Open `http://localhost:3000` in your browser to access the `DevEntryPage` and begin testing.

+> **Important Note on Database Schema:** If you encounter database errors like `column "..." does not exist` after pulling new changes, your local database schema is likely out of sync.
+The safest way to resolve this in a development environment is to stop the application, delete the `pgdata` volume (`rm -rf pgdata`), and restart the Docker container (`docker-compose up -d`).
+This will recreate the database with the latest schema.

 ---